Crucible-team/Crucible/Content/Documentation/ScriptingAPI-Documentation.md

 - math.clamp(float x,min,max)  -- clamp x between min and max
 - math.saturate(float x)  -- clamp x between 0 and 1
 - math.round(float x)  -- round x to nearest integer
-- GetEntity() -- Only avaliable to scripts in a scripts component, returns the Entity ID for it's self.

 ## Engine Bindings
 The scripting API provides functions for the developer to manipulate engine behaviour or query it for information.